 Russian Federation expressed concern of the language used “preferably received as TDs” since TD do not have submission deadlines.
 Saudi Arabia expressed similar concerns as TD have different rules than contributions in a meeting.

-Editor's proposal 2bis: Add a condition like "The TD is normally issued no later than the contribution deadline of the meeting" to clause 6.1.2 [renumbered 6.1.4].
+Editor's proposal 2bis: Add a condition like "The TD is normally issued one month before the start of the meeting" to clause 6.1.2 [renumbered 6.1.3].
 (Similar text is used in Rec.
-ITU-T A.1 for the report of correspondence groups.)
+ITU-T A.1.)

 Study the entry conditions in Rec.
 ITU-T A.1 clause 3.1.6 and Rec.
 ITU-T A.25 and their relation to each other, and the principles of ITU-T IPR.

 As explained in question 1 above, the original intent was for Rec.
-ITU-T A.25 to apply to all cases of incorporation, whichever the entry condition because it is crucial that the principles of ITU-T IPR are checked by the TSB before "blessing" the document of another organization (hence it is crucial that the organization if A.5-qualified as required by Rec.
+ITU-T A.25 to apply to all cases of incorporation, whichever the entry condition because it is crucial that the principles of ITU-T IPR are checked by the TSB before "blessing" the document of another organization (hence it is crucial that the organization is A.5-qualified as required by Rec.
 ITU-T A.25).

 Editor's proposal 3: Add a reference to Rec.
 ITU-T A.25 in clause 3.1.6 of Rec.
 ITU-T A.1 with a sentence covering the case of incorporation of text from other organizations.